 At TaxDown, we’re here to guide you through the whole process—so you can file everything accurately, quickly, and stress-free.
 We’ve got your back!

-One of the best tax perks for working abroad is the well-known Article 7p of the Spanish Income Tax Law (IRPF), which allows you to exempt up to €60,100 per year from taxes if you meet these conditions:
+One of the best tax perks is the Article 7p, which allows you to exempt up to €60,100 per year from taxes.
+It’s applied directly in your Spanish tax return.

 Before you get more confused… Check this out—we might just clear things up in two lines.